 4Get a Jump Start on Spring

 Become an indoor seed sower.
 There are so many advantages to starting seeds indoors.
-Not only do we get a jump start on the outdoor growing season, allowing us to inexpensively grow plants that need more time to mature than conditions allow, but we also get options and lots of them.
+Not only do we get a jump start on the outdoor growing season, allowing us to inexpensively grow plants that need more time to mature than outdoor conditions allow, but we also get more growing options and lots of them.
 No longer restricted by the offerings at local plant nurseries, we can grow whatever our hearts desire.

 - Seed Starting for Beginners: Sow Inside Grow Outside

 - What I Use to Start Seeds Indoors (Low-Cost Supplies)